TheZay/Radius_Integration/README.md

 Before using the script, make sure you have the following:

-- Python installed (version x.x or later)
+- Python installed (version 3.6 or later)
 - Netmiko library installed (`pip install netmiko`)
 - YAML file containing the network device inventory